DeborahAkp/Portfolio/SQL/Project 4/README.md

 SET job_title = 'Chief Information Officer'
 WHERE job_title LIKE 'CHief%';
 ```
-- Employees who have been terminated on the last day of any year (December 31) are appeared as both active and terminated for that particular year in the dataset.
-This duplication occured because the record dates for their termination status were set to the first day of the relevant month, while the record dates for their active status were set to December 31.
+- Employees who have been terminated on the last day of any year (December 31) appeared as both active and terminated for that particular year in the dataset.
+This duplication occurred because the record dates for their termination status were set to the first day of the relevant month, while the record dates for their active status were set to December 31.
 Consequently, when selecting Employee IDs based on their latest record dates, these employees erroneously appear as active instead of terminated.

   To address this issue, it was necessary to take the following action: the latest records for employee IDs 3008, 3401, 7007, 7023, and 8296 were deliberately removed.
 By doing so, their status is correctly reflected as "terminated" during subsequent analysis.